reachlocal/liger/ios/readme.md

 # iOS

-Here you can find several topics on Liger-specific iOS development.
+Here you can find several topics on LigerMobile-specific iOS development.

 ---